wandyezj/wandyezj.github.io/docs/_drafts/the-future-is-javascript.md

 Browser as a modern operating system.

-[Interview With Senio JS Developer](https://www.youtube.com/watch?v=Uo3cL4nrGOk&ab_channel=Programmersarealsohuman), all joking aside -> it is defacto.
+[Interview With Senior JS Developer](https://www.youtube.com/watch?v=Uo3cL4nrGOk&ab_channel=Programmersarealsohuman), all joking aside -> it is defacto.